KaitechWord/BSc-Thesis-Project/README.md

-Execute from main directory:
+Execute from main directory:\
-    to build the project: ./scripts/build.sh
+\t to build the project: ./scripts/build.sh\
-    to run the project: ./scripts/run.sh
+\t to run the project: ./scripts/run.sh\